couchbase-partners/amazon-cloud-formation-couchbase/generator/README.md

 # Generator

 This is an CFT generator for Couchbase.
-It creates templates that leverage XDCR and MDS.
+It creates templates that leverage MDS.
+This template can be deployed in different regions for XDCR.

 ## Extremely Important Note!